MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/configurations/depends-on.md

 ---
-ms.date: 08/01/2022
+ms.date: 08/15/2022
 keywords:  dsc,powershell,configuration,setup
-title:  Resource dependencies using DependsOn
+title: Managing dependencies in DSC Configurations
 description: >
   As your DSC Configuration grows larger and more complex, you can use the `DependsOn` meta-property to change the applied order of your DSC Resources by specifying that one DSC Resource depends on another DSC Resource.
 ---

-# Resource dependencies using DependsOn
+# Managing dependencies in DSC Configurations

-When you write [DSC Configurations][1], you add [Resource blocks][2] to configure aspects of a system.
+When you write [DSC Configurations][1] for [Azure Policy's machine configuration feature][2], you add [Resource blocks][3] to configure aspects of a system.
 As you continue to add DSC Resource blocks, your DSC Configurations can grow large and cumbersome to manage.
 One such challenge is the applied order of your DSC Resource blocks.
 By default, DSC Resources are applied in the order they're defined within the `Configuration` block.
 As your DSC Configuration grows larger and more complex, you can use the **DependsOn** meta-property to change the applied order of your DSC Resources by specifying that one DSC Resource depends on another DSC Resource.

 The **DependsOn** meta-property can be used in any DSC Resource block.
 It's defined with the same key/value mechanism as other DSC Resource properties.
 The **DependsOn** meta-property expects an